moneybutton/yours-channels/docs/yours-lightning.md

 - The agents in the analysis are Alice (A), Bob (B), Carol (C), and Dave (D).
 - Bob opens a channel with Carol.
 Bob funds the channel.
+- Alice pays Dave.
+Alice may be the same agent as Bob.
+Carol may be the same agent as Dave.
 - The channel is funded with N satoshis.
 - The transaction fee is F satoshis.
 - The amount being paid in the payment is M satoshis.
 There will be more than